Skip to content

 What is a sound level meter?

 A sound level meter (also known as a sound pressure meter or decibel meter) is a portable hand held sound measuring device.
 Sound level meters are commonly used to ensure noise pollution levels are kept within legal requirements and are of a safe level.
+This blog will discuss how to use a sound level maker in 8 different ways.

 How do they work?